 Orchard mason bees are indigenous to North America, and their role as pollinators is crucial to our indigenous plant life.
 Keeping mason bees is a low cost way to improve our natural environment.
 They are easy to maintain, and delightful to watch.

-We have been doing business in Portland, Oregon area for 114 years.
-We have a large store where you can see all our bee products, and bee educational material.
+We have been doing business in Portland, Oregon area since 1898.
 Our online store provides everything you could want to cultivate healthy and productive orchard bees.

-Left Picture: Partially filled mason be nest.
+Mason bee nest.
 Some tubes fully nested and capped over with mud.
-Other tubes apparently empty but actually partiallly filled with cocoons.
-The females lay their eggs starting at the back and work toward the front.
-Female eggs are layed at the back of the tube, and males toward the front.
+Other tubes apparently empty but actually partially filled with cocoons.
+The females lay their eggs starting at the back of the tube and work toward the front.
+Female eggs are laid at the back, and males toward the front.
 A six-inch tube will typically have between 6 and 8 cocoons.

-Below: Mason bee nest on edge of Douglas Fir forest in western Oregon
+Mason bee nest on edge of Douglas Fir forest in western Oregon.